kk17m/SDD-Spectrometer-Simulation/README.md

  DOI: [10.3390/ijms25094733](https://doi.org/10.3390/ijms25094733); PMID: [38731956](https://pubmed.ncbi.nlm.nih.gov/38731956/); PMCID: [PMC11083219](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC11083219/)

  -------------------------------------------------------------------
+ 0- PREREQUISITES

+   This code has been developed on version Geant4-10.5.1.
+Compatibility with other Geant4 versions is not guaranteed.
+Code modifications might be necessary to ensure functionality on alternative Geant4 environments.

  1- GEOMETRY DEFINITION

    The geometry is constructed in the SDDDetectorConstruction class.
 The parameters for geometry are taken